Interactive Learning from Policy-Dependent Human Feedback: Conclusion

 \section{Conclusion}

 In this work, we presented empirical results that show that the numeric feedback people give agents in an interactive training paradigm is influenced by the agent's current policy and argued why such policy-dependent feedback enables useful training strategies.
 We then introduced COACH, an algorithm that, unlike existing human-centered reinforcement-learning algorithms, converges to a local optimum when trained with policy-dependent feedback.
-We finally we showed that COACH scales up in the context of a robotics case study in which a TurtleBot was successfully taught multiple behaviors with advanced training methods.
+We showed that COACH learns robustly in the face of multiple feedback strategies and finally showed that COACH can be used in the context of robotics with advanced training methods.

 There are a number of exciting future directions to extend this work.
 In particular, because COACH is built on the actor-critic paradigm, it should be possible to combine it straightforwardly with learning from demonstration and environmental rewards, allowing an agent to be trained in a variety of ways.
-Second, because people give policy-dependent feedback, greater gains may be possible by investigating how people model the current policy of the agent and how their model differs from the agent's actual policy.
+Second, because people give policy-dependent feedback, investigating how people model the current policy of the agent and how their model differs from the agent's actual policy may produce even greater gains.